SteamedGit/TULIP-TCR/README.md

 `--masking_proba`: it is a new form of regularization (not used in the paper). default is 0.0.
 If not null, this is the proba to randomly mask the alpha or the beta chain during training.
 This is made to mitigate some experimental biases on bulk vs single cell. (for example, if for a peptide we only have TCR missing their alpha chain, we would like to avoid TULIP to learn a signal between missing alpha chain and this peptide).
 This regularization was proven usefull when using TULIP has a geneartive model.

-## Sampling new TCR ?
-Understanding how to best sample using TULIP, is still a work in progress.
-Sampling functions are though available.